 The Defendant Owed You a Duty of Care

 The duty of care holds a person responsible for actions that put others at risk of harm.
 For example, drivers have a duty of care to one another to obey traffic rules.
+Similarly, property owners have a duty of care to keep their guests, customers, and invitees reasonably safe.
+Doctors and other medical professionals also have to uphold a standard of care when treating patients.

 The Defendant Breached Their Duty